Madikwe Safari Lodge | Rhino Conservation Experience

 It is through this process that Field Guides are able to identify and record rhino sightings for the purpose of monitoring the health of the population.
 In addition, the DNA samples are sent to Onderstepoort so that each animal’s unique ID can be added to the national database.
 The recording of DNA is vital in order to gain convictions against poachers.

-Cost per Rhino Notching Experience: ZAR 44,000 (for a maximum of 16 participants in 2 safari vehicles)
+Cost per Rhino Conservation Experience: ZAR 45 000 (for a maximum of 16 participants in 2 safari vehicles)

 Includes: Cost of helicopter, veterinary specialist and access to dedicated park officials; the exclusive encounter with a sedated rhino; tea/ coffee and refreshments during orientation